rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

     "type": "string",
     "description": "Name of the NFT.
 Specific to NFT instance.
 E.g. Blue Zombie, Red Zombie."
   },
-  "instance": {
+  "symbol": {
     "type": "string",
     "description": "Instance ID, e.g. ZOMBBLUE.
 Must be limited to alphanumeric characters.
 Underscore is allowed as word separator.
 E.g. LOVE-POTION is NOT allowed.
 LOVE_POTION is allowed."
   },
   "transferable": {
     "type": "number",
     "description": "If 1, item is transferable.
 If 0, item is not transferable (i.e. reputation token).
-If anything else, item will be transferable from that BLOCK onward, e.g. 1400000 means item can be traded after block 1400000."
+If positive integer, item will be transferable from that BLOCK onward, e.g. 1400000 means item can be traded after block 1400000.
+If negative integer, item will be transferable for that many blocks and then become non-transferable."
   },
   "sn": {
     "type": "string",
     "description": "Serial number or issuance number of the NFT, padded so that its total length is 16, e.g. 0000000000000123"
   },
-  "metadata?": {
+  "metadata": {
     "type": "string",
     "description": "HTTP(s) or IPFS URI.
-If IPFS, MUST be in the format of ipfs://ipfs/HASH" }
+If IPFS, MUST be in the format of ipfs://ipfs/HASH" },
+    "resources": {

+  },
+  "priority": {

+  },
+  "jsonlogic": {

+  }
 }
 ```